I’ve been obsessed with English dairy slabs for a long time!

 They are a bit like potato chips….you can’t have just one!

 They are so much fun to stack several together or top with a glass cloche!

-So, what you think about these fabulous dairy slabs?
-How would you use one in your home!
+So, what you think about these dairy slabs?
+Are you enamored with them now like I am?
+How would you use one in your home?